Bordered theory for pillowcase homology: Pairings are the same

 This implies that the chain complex structure does not depend on the brackets placement:

 Usually only the homotopy type of the box tensor product does not depend on the brackets placement.
-Also, it implies that the differential is either on the $M(L_1)$ side (Figure \ref{figure:diff_1type}), or on the $\ov{M(L_0)}$ side (Figure \ref{figure:diff_2type}).
-We call them 1st and 2nd types of differentials.
+Also, it implies that the differential is either on the $M(L_1)$ side (Figure~\ref{figure:diff_1type}), or on the $\ov{M(L_0)}$ side (Figure~\ref{figure:diff_2type}).
+We call them the 1st and the 2nd types of differentials.

-The second observation is that differentials in $\dualSmallBarRed$ do not contain outgoing algebra elements of chord length more then 1 (an example of chord length two algebra element is $\xi_{12}$).
+The second observation is that the differentials in $\dualSmallBarRed$ do not contain outgoing algebra elements of chord length more than one (an example of chord length two algebra element is $\xi_{12}$).
 This observation implies the last statement of the lemma. \end{proof}

-Now let us take one connected segment $l_0$ of $L_0$, cut out by a small neighborhood of a big domain $N(B_k)$.
-And also take one connected segment $l_1$ of $L_1$ cut out by the same neighborhood $N(B_k)$.
+Now let us take one connected segment $l_0$ of $L_0$, which is cut out by a small neighborhood of a big domain $N(B_k)$.
+And also we take one connected segment $l_1$ of $L_1$, which is cut out by the same neighborhood $N(B_k)$.
 These segments almost coincide with two of the segments from the division of $L_0$ and $L_1$ by the intersections with red arcs.
 Their behavior inside $N(B_k)$ is completely described by our isotopy in step (1).
 Also note, that such segments correspond to basic discs in the definition of $M(L_i)_\A$.
-These basic discs have a chance to contribute to differential in $M(L_1)_{\A} \boxtimes \dualSmallBarRed \boxtimes _{\A}\ov{M(L_0)}$.
+These basic discs have a chance to contribute to the differential in $M(L_1)_{\A} \boxtimes \dualSmallBarRed \boxtimes {}_{\A}\ov{M(L_0)}$.